 The primary radionuclides identified in the Bear Creek regime are isotopes of uranium and 99Tc.
-Neptunium-237, 241Am, radium, strontium, and tritium are secondary and less widespread radionuclides present in groundwater near the S-3 Site.
+Neptunium-237, 241Am, radium, strontium, thorium, plutonium, and tritium are secondary and less widespread radionuclides, primarily present in groundwater near the S-3 Site.

-Evaluations of the extent of these radionuclides in groundwater in the Bear Creek regime during CY 2001 were based primarily on measurements of gross alpha activity and gross beta activity.
+Evaluations of the extent of these radionuclides in groundwater in the Bear Creek regime during CY 2002 were based primarily on measurements of gross alpha activity and gross beta activity.
 If the annual average gross alpha activity in groundwater samples from a well exceeded 15 pCi/L (the drinking water standard for gross alpha activity), then one (or more) of the alphaemitting radionuclides (e.g., uranium) was assumed present in the groundwater monitored by the well.
-A similar rationale was used for annual average gross beta activity that exceeded 50 pCi/L. More volatile radionuclides (i.e., 99Tc, 3H) are qualitatively screened by gross beta activity analysis and at certain monitoring locations are evaluated isotopically.
+A similar rationale was used for annual average gross beta activity that exceeded 50 pCi/L. Technetium-99, a more volatile radionuclide, is qualitatively screened by gross beta activity analysis and, at certain monitoring locations, is evaluated isotopically.

 Groundwater with elevated levels of gross alpha activity occurs near the S-3 Site and the Oil Landfarm waste management areas (Fig. 6.22).
-In the bedrock interval, gross alpha activity exceeds 15 pCi/L in groundwater in the Nolichucky Shale only near the S-3 Site.
-During CY 2001, no observed gross alpha activity results from shallow or bedrock wells in the Bear Creek Burial Ground or in the Oil Landfarm waste management area exceeded the drinking water standard.
-Data obtained from exit pathway monitoring stations show that gross alpha activity in groundwater in the Maynardville Limestone exceeds the drinking water standard for 12,000 ft (3660 m) west of the S-3 Site (e.g., GW-683).
-Gross alpha activities above the drinking water standard in surface water samples were observed about 4.5 miles (7.2 km) west of the S-3 Site.
+In the bedrock interval, gross alpha activity exceeds 15 pCi/L in groundwater in the Nolichucky Shale only near source areas.
+Data obtained from exit pathway monitoring stations show that gross alpha activity in groundwater in the Maynardville Limestone exceeds the drinking water standard for 12,000 ft (3,660 m) west of the S-3 Site (e.g., GW-684).
+Average gross alpha activities above the drinking water standard in surface water samples were observed about 3.0 miles (4.8 km) west of the S-3 Site.

 The distribution of gross beta radioactivity in groundwater in the unconsolidated zone is similar to that of gross alpha radioactivity (Fig. 6.23).
-During CY 2001, gross beta activity exceeded 50 pCi/L within the water table interval in the Maynardville Limestone from south of the S-3 Site to the Oil Landfarm waste management area.
-Within the intermediate bedrock interval in the Maynardville Limestone, the elevated gross beta activity extends approximately 12,000 ft (3660 m) from the S-3 Site (Fig. 6.23) to exit pathway picket B (i.e., Well GW-706).
-Surface water gross beta activities above the drinking water standard were observed 16,000 ft (4877 m) west of the S-3 Site.
-Technitium-99 activities mimic the gross beta activity distribution across the Bear Creek regime.
+During CY 2002, gross beta activity exceeded 50 pCi/L within the Maynardville Limestone approximately 12,000 ft (3,660 m) from the S-3 Site (Fig. 6.23) to exit pathway picket A (i.e., Well GW-061 and SS-5).
+As seen with gross alpha activities, surface water gross beta activities above the drinking water standard were observed about 3 miles (4.8 km) west of the S-3 Site.
+Technetium-99 activities mimic the gross beta activity distribution across the Bear Creek regime.